Eusexua

 Eusexua (/yuːˈsɛk.ʃuː.ə/ yew-SEK-shoo-ə, stylised in all caps) is the third studio album by English singer FKA Twigs, released on 24 January 2025 through Young and Atlantic Records.
-It marks her first studio album in five years, following Magdalene (2019), and her first full body of work in over three years, following the mixtape Caprisongs (2022).
+It marks her first studio album in six years, following Magdalene (2019), and her first full body of work in over three years, following the mixtape Caprisongs (2022).
 It contains guest appearances from Koreless and North West; the latter performs in Japanese.

 The album has received acclaim from music critics praising the production style, vocal performances, and songwriting.
 "Eusexua" is also the title track and lead single off the album, released 13 September 2024.
 "Perfect Stranger" and "Drums of Death" were the other two singles, released roughly a month apart.
 To promote the album, Twigs embarked on the Eusexua Tour in 2025.
+Eusexua earned her first Grammy Award for Best Dance/Electronic Album and received a nomination for the Mercury Prize.

 The album was followed by a sequel, Eusexua Afterglow, on 14 November 2025.
 Afterglow was released alongside a reissue of Eusexua, which replaces four tracks with new recordings, including the single "Perfectly", and also includes a new version of the track "Striptease" featuring Eartheater.